IBMDeveloperUK/CND-Workshops/part2/readme.md

 ```
 cf delete -f "${CF_APP}"-old
 ```
 This will delete the old version of the app we were keeping in case of rollbacks (if it exists).
+Often we will want to keep this running but for the sake of this workshop we will delete it to free up space in your IBM Cloud account.
 ```
 cf push "${CF_APP}"-new -m 128M -n UNIQUE-NAME-new
 ```